marcpaterno/spack_retreat/revised_work.md

 **Disposition**

 1. One of our reasons for moving to the use of spack was to reduce our labor in the creation of new packaged products, and to remove ourselves as a bottleneck to the experimenters' creation of new packages.
-2. Why is there anything for us to support in the SCO model?
+2. Why is there anything for us to support in the source code only model?

 ### e_015: specify config {#e_015}